equinoxhq/equinox/BUILDING.md

 # Building Equinox
 This aims to be a comprehensive guide to compiling Equinox from scratch.
-If your distribution has a package for Equinox, you needn't do this.
+If your distribution has a package for Equinox, you don't need to do this.

 # Installation
 ## Dependencies Required (For people interested in packaging Equinox)